-Since 1832 when Henry Newton and William Winsor introduced the first moist water colours to the world, much of our reputation for supreme quality has stemmed from the Artists' Water Colour range.
+Since 1832, when Henry Newton and William Winsor introduced the first moist watercolours to the world, much of Winsor & Newton's reputation for supreme quality has stemmed from the Artists' Watercolour range.

-Since then Artists' Water Colour continues to be formulated and manufactured according to our founding principles; to create an unparalleled water colour range which offers artists the widest and most balanced choice of pigments with the greatest possible permanence.
+Since then Artists' Water Colour continues to be formulated and manufactured according to Winsor & Newton's founding principles; to create an unparalleled watercolour range which offers artists the widest and most balanced choice of pigments with the greatest possible permanence.

 Each colour within this wide and balanced spectrum of 96 colours, has been selected and formulated to offer the greatest choice so that artists can use a unique palette that best suits their work.

-You can view all of the colours in this range by going to our colour chart.
+You can view all of the colours in this range by going to Winsor & Newton colour chart.

 You can also learn much more about Artists' Water Colour if you go to the Further Information section.
 This explains how Artists' Water Colour is formulated and manufactured.
 It also gives you a selection of different spectrum lists for building your own palette and much more.

-For in-depth information on pigments used in Artists' Water Colour, go to our Pigments in Water Colour section.
+For in-depth information on pigments used in Artists' Water Colour, go to the Winsor & Newton Pigments in Water Colour section.

-The Artists' Water Colour range offers a wide and balanced spectrum of 96 colours in Half Pans, Whole Pans and in 5ml and 14ml tubes.
+The Artists' Water Colour range offers a wide and balanced spectrum of 96 colours in half pans, whole pans and in 5ml and 14ml tubes.
 A limited range of 30 colours are available in 37ml tubes.
-We also offer a range of 30 Large Pans for artists who like to work on a large scale with pans.

-To see the colours available in each size, see our colour chart.
+To see the colours available in each size, see the Winsor & Newton colour chart.

 Artists' Water Colour Tubes or Pans